AndreaLestingi/NI-Multisim-14-for-Linux/README.md

 - A 64-bit Linux system
 - `sudo` privileges
-- Internet connection (the script downloads Wine, Winetricks, and Multisim)
+- Internet connection (the script downloads Wine, Winetricks, Multisim, and the activator)
 - At least **~5 GB** of free disk space

 ---